 History & Literature 90FP.
 Atlantic Narratives and the Making of the Modern World.

 History & Literature 90FS.
 HIV in Global Perspective.

 History & Literature 90FT.
 Legacies of Portuguese Empire.

 History & Literature 90FV.
 Piracy, Empire, and Race.

 African and African American Studies 11.
 Introduction to African Studies.

-African and African American Studies 187X.
-The Creole Spirits.
+African and African American Studies 174.
+The African City.